bevyengine/bevy-website/content/learn/book/best-practices/_index.md

 weight = 15
 +++

-This section contains some recommendations for getting the most out of bevy, from the developer experience to deploying your game.
+This section contains some recommendations for getting the most out of Bevy, from the developer experience to deploying your game.